5 Key Elements of Successful Short Stories

 Be careful that you don’t put much emphasis on character traits and their backstory.
 Unlike novels, characters in a short story are only glimpsed at rather than seen in the round.

 A Theme is what the children would call “moral of the story.”
 Writers can convey their themes by putting characters in conflict with one another.
-What happens as a result of that conflict reveals what message does the writer want to convey.
+What happens as a result of that conflict reveals what message does the writer wants to convey.

 – Sharon Sorensen

 A well-told story, the kind which gets published or made into a film explains itself.
 As an intelligent reader or a viewer, you intuitively know what it was about and this is dues to two levels: it was about the plot… and, in a different experiential context, it was about the meaning of the story.
-The latter part is called theme.
+The latter part is called a theme.

 The editors at PaperTrue are adept at the art of short stories.
 Once you submit your draft to us, we take a look at your story and the assigned editor helps you improve the heart of the conflict; highlight any critical errors; help you build the climax efficiently and create a clear conclusion with our editing and proofreading expertise.
 Finish a future classic with us now!